-Right to enroll of new district of residence
+Right to enroll in new district of residence

 Countless children in our community have lost their homes.
 Per federal law, every student who has lost his or her home due to the disaster has the right to enroll in the school district in which they are temporarily housed.
 If they have had to move out of the county, this applies anywhere in the state.

 This does not guarantee admittance into a specific school within the district, however.
 Districts will determine the school based on many factors, including available space.